 Some diseases caused by gene problems may one day be treated by gene therapy.
 If a disease is caused by toxins, avoiding exposure helps the body recover, and sometimes special medicines can help remove poisons like lead.

 Infectious diseases are often treated with medicines like antitoxins or antibiotics.
 Sometimes, treatment is about resolving symptoms, like giving fluids for cholera.
-For viral infections, there are fewer medicines, so treatment mostly helps you feel better while your immune system fights the virus.
+For many viral infections, supportive care is important.
+However, effective antiviral medications are available for several major viral diseases, and the field is rapidly advancing.

 Diseases can affect anyone at any time and come in many forms, from minor illnesses to serious health conditions.
 Understanding how diseases start, how to prevent them, and how they are treated can help you stay healthier and protect your loved ones.